 We at Validea believe that the most effective and successful investors are those with a logical, proven plan that they follow, no matter what.
 We analyze stocks and make recommendations based on cold, hard calculations.
 No emotion, no hunches - only the numbers matter.
 We let the guru strategies be our guides because we think emotion is an enemy of the investor, not a friend.

 We don't believe in selling things "sight unseen."
 That's why we offer a FREE, seven day trial subscription.
 During this time, you'll have full access to all of Validea's features.
 If you don't find our information and analysis worthwhile, you risk nothing, you pay nothing.
 If, on the other hand, you find that Validea offers unique views of the stock market that you cannot find anywhere else, you are invited to join.
-The cost, after the free trial membership is $29.95 per month, $74.95 per quarter, or $269.95 per year.
+Our standard membership, after the free trial membership is $29.95 per month, $74.95 per quarter, or $269.95 per year.
+Our professional service is $99.95 per month, $269.95 per quarter or $899.95 per year.
 You can sign up for a free trial by clicking here

-Validea membership provides full-access to all of our subscription services and features including our Guru Analysis, Guru Stock Screener and Model Portfolios as well as our bi-weekly Hot List Newsletter.
+Our regular membership provides access to our standard subscription services and features including twelve of our guru models and our Guru Analysis, Guru Stock Screener and Model Portfolios based on them, as well as our bi-weekly Hot List Newsletter.

 For general questions, please email email@example.com.
 For customer and billing inquiries, send an email to firstname.lastname@example.org.

 You can have your username and password emailed to you by clicking here.
 If you continue to have login problems after receiving your username and password, please contact email@example.com.